 Sarcomatoid type.
 Between 7% to 20% of people diagnosed with mesothelioma have the sarcomatoid type.
-This type has a worse prognosis (chance of recovery) than the other two types.
+People with this type often have a worse chance of recovery than the other two types.
 Chemotherapy for sarcomatoid mesothelioma does not often work well to treat the cancer.

 Mixed, or biphasic, type.
 Between 10% to 20% of people diagnosed with mesothelioma have the mixed type.
 The term “mixed” or “biphasic” means that the cancer contains both epithelioid and sarcomatoid types.
-People with this type have a worse prognosis than those with the epithelioid type but a better prognosis than those with the sarcomatoid type.
+People with this type have less of a chance of recovery than those with the epithelioid type but a higher chance of recovery those with the sarcomatoid type.

 To continue reading this guide, use the menu on the side of your screen to select another section.